mobxjs/mobx/docs/refguide/autorun.md

 -   `autorun(effect: (reaction) => void)`

+Autorun is a type of _reaction_.
+Reactions are **side effects** that react automatically to state changes.
+Reactions _can_ be used to ensure that a certain side effect (mainly I/O) is automatically executed when relevant state changes, like logging, network requests etc.

 You pass a function into `autorun` that should run each time anything it observes changes.
 It also runs once when you create the `autorun`.
 It only responds to changes in observable state -- so things you marked `observable` or `computed`.
 It won't respond if other observable state changes that it does not in any refer refer to in the function.